nolo28mokgosi/nolo28mokgosi.github.io/blog/2021-08-08-bicep-fundamentals.md

 ---
-slug: long-blog-post
+slug: bicep-modules-variables
-title: Long Blog Post
+title: Bicep 2-modules, iterations, variables..
-authors: endi
+authors: nolo
-tags: [hello, docusaurus]
+tags: [azure, bicep]
 ---

 This is the summary of a very long blog post,